Web3-Pi/web3-pi-imager/README.md

-# Web3Pi Imager
+# Web3 Pi Imager

-Web3Pi Imager is a specialized tool for creating Ethereum network nodes on Raspberry Pi devices.
+Web3 Pi Imager is a specialized tool for creating Ethereum network nodes on Raspberry Pi devices.
 It allows users to prepare SD cards with pre-configured images for setting up execution and consensus clients necessary for running Ethereum nodes.
 The tool provides a simple and intuitive interface to guide users through the entire process, making it accessible even for those with minimal technical expertise.

-Web3Pi Imager is built as a fork of the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager), customized specifically for Ethereum node deployment.
+Web3 Pi Imager is built as a fork of the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager), customized specifically for Ethereum node deployment.

 ---